GovTechSG/techpass-user-docs/docs/edit-profile.md

  <kbd>![number-mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)</kbd>

-4. On the Authenticator app, enter the number shown, and tap **Yes** to authenticate this sign-in.
+3. On the Authenticator app, enter the number shown, and tap **Yes**.

 4. Hover over your account name and click **My Account**.